 Expanding on collage's dynamic interplay with activism and experimentation, Autograph's upcoming exhibition I Still Dream of Lost Vocabularies considers how artists have used the photographic image as a tool to reimagine or restage fragmented histories.

-Inspired by collage practises featured in the exhibition and rooted in artist-educator Nilupa Yasmin's own practise, this free workshop invites students to explore storytelling and personal history through weaving with photographs.
+Inspired by collage practises featured in the exhibition and rooted in artist-educator Nilupa Yasmin's own practice, this free workshop invites students to explore storytelling and personal history through weaving with photographs.
 With Yasmin's guidance, students will combine archival and personal photographs to create new meaning through making.

 After viewing selected works from the exhibition, students will be introduced to the cultural history and significance of weaving, discussing how craft and photography can come together to explore identity and memory.

-There will be a practical activity in which students create a woven artwork using a mix of photographs from Autograph’s photographic archive collection and a photograph representing themselves.
+There will be a practical activity in which students create a woven artwork using a mix of reproductions of photographs from Autograph’s photographic archive collection and a photograph representing themselves.
 Through combining strips of images and materials, students will produce a personal visual tapestry, weaving new connections between the past, present and future.

 Nilupa is an artist and an educator, often working collaboratively with communities.